OpenGL-GPU-Gems-Implementations/GG1-C1-Effective-Water-Simulation/README.md

   * SDL Image

 ### Instructions
-* All dependencies are stored within the repository.
+* All dependencies except Assimp are stored within the repository.
 Once MinGW is installed, make sure you add ~\MinGW\bin to the PATH environment variable using these [instructions](http://www.mingw.org/wiki/Getting_Started/).
+You can compile Assimp following the instructions indicated on their [GitHub page](https://github.com/assimp/assimp/blob/master/Build.md), using the polly toolchain.
+Make sure compilation produces static libraries rather than shared.
+Make sure to compile Assimp using 32 bit MinGW.
-Make can be called, and the executable ./EWS.exe ran with no additional parameters.
+* Once setup, make can be called, and the executable ./EWS.exe ran with no additional parameters.
   * Note that you may have to adjust the name of the MinGW make executable.
 The executable may exist as mingw32-make, but can be renamed to make as necessary.
 However, you may or may not want to follow through with this action depending on the compilers that you have installed previously.

 ## License